Bilue/swift-style-guide/README.md

 _Rationale:_ Explicit optionals result in safer code.
 Implicitly unwrapped optionals have the potential of crashing at runtime.

-#### If a method has no side effects and doesn’t take parameters, considermaking it a computed property
+#### If a method has no side effects and doesn’t take parameters, consider making it a computed property

 For a particular class of method, specifically pure functions that don't take parameters, it makes more sense to express these as properties